 Santa Clara: A city in the center of Silicon Valley that is home to the headquarters of Intel and an amusement park called California's Great America.
-It's likely the San Francisco 49ers are based, with their new stadium expected to be completed in 2014, and will be the host of Super Bowl 50.
+It is also where the San Francisco 49ers are based, with their new stadium expected to be completed in 2014, and will be the host of Super Bowl 50.

 Vacaville: Located in the westernmost side of the Central Valley and the very northeastern portion of the San Francisco Bay Area, it is home to the mixed-use development, The Nut Tree.
 Before the onion processing plant closed down in 2000, there was an annually held Onion Festival.

 Vallejo: Home to the Six Flags Discovery Kingdom theme park.
 Named for General Mariano Guadalupe Vallejo.
 In 2008, it became the largest California city ever to file for bankruptcy.

 Alturas: Located on the Pit River, this Modoc County's only incorporated city and also its county seat.